michaelgreenacre/CODAinPractice/README.md

 **kimberlite.cation.txt**: kimberlite cation data (Grunsky and Kjarsgaard, 2008)

-The distributable code for this article is in preparation.
+The distributable R code for this article is in preparation.